why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/printersetc.md

 Getting your (likely networked) printer to show up in the detected printers box in `YaST Printer` is likely not the whole story.
 Here are some issues and recommendations:

 1. The same printer may show up on multiple lines, with different "URI"s corresponding to different protocols for accessing it.
 Here's how to choose:
-    * if one of the URIs starts with `ipp:` -- for "internet printing protocol," more or less the "native tongue" of the printing system _CUPS_ that _openSUSE_ uses, try that first.
+    * If one of the URIs starts with `ipp:` -- for "internet printing protocol," more or less the "native tongue" of the printing system _CUPS_ that _openSUSE_ uses, try that first.
-    * if not, then you may need to go through your options by trial and error, selecting one, configuring it, and seeing if the test print works.
+    * If not, then you may need to go through your options by trial and error, selecting one, configuring it, and seeing if the test print works.
-    * a good second choice to an `ipp:` URI is one that begins with `socket:`.
+    * A good second choice to an `ipp:` URI is one that begins with `socket:`.
 2. You need to select a driver for the printer.
 If the system has been able to detect a manufacturer and/or model number from the printer, it will have filled in the driver search box below the list of connections.
 If not, you can type or refine this information yourself.
     * Hopefully a driver comes up that appears to be an exact or near-exact match to your printer.
 If not, your first option is the __Driver Packages__ button.
 It allows you to install the packages available for your distribution that have a variety of printer drivers.
-    * If after installing the packages that seem relevant to your printer, you still don't seem to have an adequate match, try an web search for your exact model number together with "linux driver."
+    * If after installing the packages that seem relevant to your printer, you still don't seem to have an adequate match, try a web search for your exact model number together with "linux driver."
 Many manufacturers do provide installers or _CUPS_ printer definition files that will work.
     * If you're still unable to find a matching driver, you can use the __Find more__ button just to the left of "Driver Packages."
 That will bring up a list of very generic printer definition files.
 Selecting one that seems to broadly describe your printer may allow you to perform basic prints, even if you may not be using your printer's most advanced capabilities.
 3. When you have selected a satisfactory driver, choose the default paper size you load into your printer, set or revise the name that the printer will go by in print dialogs, and hit OK.
 This will create the printer definition, and take you back to the list of configured printers, where you can perform a test print.